This post may contain affiliate links. Read our disclosure policy.

 Eggs separate best cold, so separate your eggs straight from the refrigerator.
 However, egg whites whip up best at room temperature, so let them sit out for about 30 minutes before making the meringue.

-Since egg whites donโt whip properly in the presence of fat, make sure to separate your eggs cleanly, meaning no trace of yolks in your whites.
+Since egg whites don’t whip properly in the presence of fat, make sure to separate your eggs cleanly, meaning no trace of yolks in your whites.
 Also, double check that the inside of your stand mixer bowl and whisk are squeaky clean.
+Storage Refrigerated banana pudding can last up to 2-3 days before those bananas become too soft and dark.
+I don’t suggest freezing any leftovers since the texture of the custard as well as the bananas will change noticeably.

 Nutrition

-- No Brown Bananas: Spray or toss your bananas in citrus juice before adding to your pudding so they don’t turn brown.
+- Browning: Toss your bananas in lemon juice before adding to the pudding so they don’t turn brown.

 - Carefully temper your eggs: Be sure not to skip this step.
 You don’t want scrambled eggs in your pudding.